aupasana/amara-quiz/README.md

 ## notes

-- Ccde is based on docker-curriculum
+- code is based on docker-curriculum
 - the underlying data is mastered at https://github.com/sanskrit-coders/uohyd/tree/master/scl-master/amarakosha
   - amara_mulam.utf8 is forked from amara.utf8
   - amara_tokens*.utf8 is forked from all_kANdas